-Healthcare and equality:

-Is adequate healthcare available to all?
+Healthcare and equality: Is adequate healthcare available to all?

 In India, we face a situation where private services are increasing but public services are not.
 What is then available to people are mainly private services.
 These are concentrated in urban areas.
-As these services are run for profit, the cost of these services is rather high.
+The cost of these services is rather high.
 Medicines are expensive.
 Many people cannot afford them or have to borrow money when there is an illness in the family.

-In order to earn more money, these private services encourage practices that are incorrect.
-At times cheaper methods, though available, are not used.
-For example, it is common to find doctors prescribing unnecessary medicines, injections or saline bottles when tablets or simple medicines can suffice.
+Some private services encourage incorrect practices to earn more.
+At times inexpensive alternatives, though available, may not be used.
+For example, some medical practitioners are found to prescribe superfluous medicines, injections or saline when simple medication may suffice.

-In fact, barely 20 per cent of the population can afford all the medicines that they require during an illness.
+In fact, barely 20 per cent of the population can afford all the medicines that they require during an affordable?
+Discuss.

+illness.
 Hence, even for those whom one might not think as being poor, medical expenses cause hardship.
 It was reported in a study that 40 per cent of people who are admitted to a hospital for some illness or injury have to borrow money or sell some of their possessions to pay for the expenses.